2009 Mitsubishi Outlander Review2009 Mitsubishi Outlander Review - Reviews - Mitsubishi Outlander

 Parking brake

-To park the vehicle, first bring it to a complete stop, fully apply the parking brake lever sufficiently to hold the vehicle. ...
+To park the vehicle, first bring it to a complete stop, fully engage the parking brake and then move the gear shift lever to 1st (on an uphill) or Reverse (on a downhill) position, for vehicles ...